Azure/batch-shipyard/docs/97-faq.md

 # General Guidelines and Frequently Asked Questions

 ## General Guidelines
-* Smaller, widely-used platform (Marketplace) images typically will result in minimizing pool spin up (allocation) time.
-Reducing the size of the Docker images to load will also reduce the time to create a pool.
+* Reducing the size of container images to pre-load will minimize the pool spin up (allocation time).
+It is recommended to coalesce layers together or use multi-stage builds if using Docker images.
 * Please keep in mind that pool allocation speed is dependent upon a lot of factors that Batch Shipyard has no control over.